quicwg/base-drafts/draft-ietf-quic-tls.md

 This mechanism replaces the key update mechanism of TLS, which relies on KeyUpdate messages sent using 1-RTT encryption keys.
 Endpoints MUST NOT send a TLS KeyUpdate message.
-Endpoints MUST treat the receipt of a TLS KeyUpdate message in a 1-RTT packet as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message; see {{tls-errors}}.
+Endpoints MUST treat the receipt of a TLS KeyUpdate message as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message; see {{tls-errors}}.

 {{ex-key-update}} shows a key update process, where the initial set of keys used